Instant Pot Beef Stew Recipe

 This is easy!
 You’ll leave the flour out of the seasoning mix, and only use 1 tablespoon of the seasoning mix instead of 1/4 cup.
 Brown the meat as directed in the recipe.
 When it’s all done cooking, thicken as desired with arrowroot powder instead of cornstarch.

-If you love your pressure cooker as much as I do, make sure to check out the warm and cozy Instant Pot Chicken Noodle Soup, flavorful and healthy Instant Pot Shakshuka, and Instant Pot Spaghetti.
+If you love your pressure cooker as much as I do, make sure to check out the warm and cozy Instant Pot Chicken Noodle Soup, Instant Pot Chicken and Dumplings, flavorful Instant Pot Shakshuka, or Instant Pot Spaghetti.
 Oh!
 And this versatile Instant Pot Pasta – it’s so easy and SO good – just read the reviews!

 - 2 pounds beef chuck roast, fat trimmed, cut into 1-inch cubes